BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 - `main` - The main branch
 - `develop` - The develop branch
 - `main-dist` - The main branch with all checkout assets prepared for distribution.
-This branch is never committed to directly.
+This branch is never committed to or checked out directly.
 - `develop-dist` - The develop branch with all checkout assets prepared for distribution.
-This branch is never committed to directly.
+This branch is never committed to or checked out directly.

-For hotfixes
-- Branch off of `main`
-- Merge to `develop`
-- Wait for the github action to generate `develop-dist` for testing, test it.
-- Merge to `main`
-- Wait for the github action to generate `main-dist`
-- Tag `main-dist` as the new version

 For feature work
 - Branch off `develop`